Doris-896/todo-list-dolly/README.md

 5. Create pull request in Github GUI
 6. Add `cthanh2310` as reviewer
 7. `cthanh2310` review.
- - In case you got approved and merged, when you implement new task: stand in `main` branch and pull newest code change from `main` branch (`git pull origin main --no-ff`) and checkout from main (back to step 1)
+ - In case you got approved and merged, when you implement new task: stand in `main` branch and pull newest code change from `main` branch (`git pull origin main --no-ff`, then the terminal will show the merge message, please type `:wq` and press `enter`) and checkout from main (back to step 1)
  - In case you got some comments from `cthanh2310`, you must resolve and fix them (back to step 2), push the change and ping `cthanh2310` to review again until you get the approval from him

 Note: Coppy in terminal using `ctrl + shift + c` Switch branch: `git checkout {branch-name}`: For example -> `git checkout main`

+branch flow: develop -> staging -> main